It's not all glitz and glam and celebrity clients at media firm Harbottle & Lewis. But it is a bit...

-Those who successfully navigate this are invited to a second interview, this time with trainee partners Sandi Simons and Abi Payne, before speaking with Caroline West, head of HR, later the same day.
-Current trainees recalled the interview with the partners as “a bit tougher and bit more nerve-racking than the first.
+Those who successfully navigate this are invited to a second interview, this time with new training principal Melanie Benson and director of HR Helen Loughlin,.
+Current trainees recalled this interview as being “a bit tougher and bit more nerve-racking than the first.
 You're made to think on your feet about technical law questions.”
 Nevertheless, they agreed “it's a fair interview – they're definitely not trying be cruel or make you panic.”
-Afterwards candidates undergo a two-and-a-half-hour long written examination.
+Afterwards candidates undergo a two-and-a-half-hour written examination.

 Most of our interviewees this year had some media sector work experience before joining.
 “We don't necessarily require industry experience,” Simons clarifies, “but candidates should have some sort of experience relating to the law.
 This especially applies to those who haven't done a law degree.
 We don't take people on without some clear evidence this is what they want to do.”

-One more thing: applicants seeking sponsorship are now required to undertake their LPC at the University of Law and to choose from specific electives, including international commercial law and international IP.
-Non-law students are encouraged to obtain their GDL there too.
+One more thing: applicants seeking sponsorship are now required to undertake their LPC at the University of Law and to choose specific electives, including international commercial law and international IP.
+Non-law students are encouraged to obtain their GDL at ULaw too.